 Waste Management provides recycling services free of charge to its Tukwila residential customers in single-family homes, apartment and condominiums.
 Single-family residents may sign up for service directly with Waste Management.
 Apartment and condominium residents check with their building manager, and ask them to contact Waste Management.
 An additional fee is charged to collect yard waste and food scraps.

 Many materials are recyclable or compostable.
 Here are complete lists of where items go:

 Contact Waste Management for information on recycling in your apartment, condominium, or single-family home.
 Waste Management can also be reached via phone at 1-855-TUKWILA (1-855-885-9452).

 To learn more about household hazardous materials and proper disposal, visit the King County Local Hazardous Waste Management Program.

 Recycling is Good: Waste Prevention is Better

 Recycling saves resources, but preventing waste is even better.
 Waste prevention is any activity that reduces, avoids, or eliminates waste at its source.
-Waste prevention saves us the hassle and costs associated with controlling, treating and managing products after we are done with them.
+Waste prevention saves us the hassle and costs associated with controlling, treating, and managing products after we are done with them.

 Residential Collection Event

 Each spring, the City of Tukwila, in conjunction with King County, hosts an annual special event for all Tukwila residents to drop off “hard to recycle” items for recycling and reuse.
 Information on date, location and materials accepted is mailed to all Tukwila residents prior to the event.
 Rain barrels and/or compost bins are sold to Tukwila residents at reduced cost.
 (See the News and Events section below for the event date).